nicolashernandez/PyRATA/README.rst

     >>> [[{'pos': 'JJ', 'raw': 'fast'}], [{'pos': 'JJ', 'raw': 'easy'}], [{'pos': 'JJ', 'raw': 'funny'}], [{'pos': 'JJ', 'raw': 'regular'}]]]

 In python, ``list`` are marked by squared brackets, ``dict`` by curly brackets.
 Elements of ``list`` or ``dict``  are then separated by commas.
 Feature names are quoted.
 And so values when they are Strings.
 Names and values  are separated by a colon.

+Here you can read an ordered list of four matches, each one corresponding to one specific adjective of the sentence.

 Documentation
 ===========